 - (13) COMMUNITY IMPACT STATEMENT: an informational document, the purpose of which is to provide the City of Southfield with detailed information about the effect which a proposed rezoning or a proposed project is likely to have on the environment and the community; to list ways in which any adverse effects of such a rezoning or proposed project might be minimized. - (14) COUNCIL: shall mean the City Council of the City of Southfield. - (15) A COURT: is an open, unoccupied space other than a yard and bounded on at least two (2) sides by a building.
 A court extending to the front lot line or front yard, or the rear lot line or rear yard, is an outer court.
 Any other court is an inner court. - (16) CURRENCY EXCHANGE: (See also Alternative Financial Services) A commercial use that exchanges common currencies, sells money orders or cashier's checks, and cashes checks as its principal business activity.
 This shall not include a properly chartered financial institution.
-(Amended Ordinance 1597 11/11/12) - (17) DEBILITATING MEDICAL CONDITION: Means 1 or more of the following: - (a) Cancer, glaucoma, positive status for human immunodeficiency virus, acquired immune deficiency syndrome, hepatitis C, amyotrophic lateral sclerosis, Crohn's disease, agitation of Alzheimer's disease, nail patella, or the treatment of these conditions. - (b) A chronic or debilitating disease or medical condition or its treatment that produces 1 or more of the following: cachexia or wasting syndrome; severe and chronic pain; severe nausea; seizures, including but not limited to those characteristic of epilepsy; or severe and persistent muscle spasms, including but not limited to those characteristic of Multiple sclerosis. - (c) Any other medical condition or its treatment approved by the department, as provided for in Michigan Medical Marihuana Act, P.A.
-2008, Initiated Law 1 (MMMA), as amended.
-(Amended Ordinance 1637 4/5/15) - (18) DEPARTMENT: The Michigan department of licensing and regulatory affairs.
-(Amended Ordinance 1637 4/5/15) - (19) DEPARTMENT STORE: a department store is defined as one (1) retail store providing shopping goods, general merchandise, apparel and home furnishings in full depth and variety or one (1) retail store containing a minimum floor area of forty-five thousand (45,000) usable square feet (4,185 square meters).
-(Amended Ordinance 1331 2/10/92) - (20) DETENTION BASIN: any constructed basin that temporarily stores water before discharging into an approved location.
+(Amended Ordinance 1597 11/11/12) - (17) DARK STORE: A retail outlet facility related to online shopping only.
+This facility provides fulfilment from its on-premises stock for online orders, coordinates delivery of orders, and is not accessible to the general public.
+(Amended Ordinance 1743 10/21/21) - (18) DATA PROCESSING AND COMPUTER CENTER: A facility that is engaged in operating, managing, or maintaining a group of networked computers or networked facilities for the purpose of centralizing, or allowing 1 or more collocated businesses to centralize, the storage, processing, management, or dissemination of data, or that houses data processing and networking equipment, Information Technology services, accessory office uses, and accessory exterior generators or equipment.
+(Amended Ordinance 1743 10/21/21) - (19) DEBILITATING MEDICAL CONDITION: Means 1 or more of the following: - (a) Cancer, glaucoma, positive status for human immunodeficiency virus, acquired immune deficiency syndrome, hepatitis C, amyotrophic lateral sclerosis, Crohn's disease, agitation of Alzheimer's disease, nail patella, or the treatment of these conditions. - (b) A chronic or debilitating disease or medical condition or its treatment that produces 1 or more of the following: cachexia or wasting syndrome; severe and chronic pain; severe nausea; seizures, including but not limited to those characteristic of epilepsy; or severe and persistent muscle spasms, including but not limited to those characteristic of Multiple sclerosis. - (c) Any other medical condition or its treatment approved by the department, as provided for in Michigan Medical Marihuana Act, P.A.
+2008, Initiated Law 1

+(MMMA), as amended.
+(Amended - Ordinance 1637 - 4/5/15)

+- (20) DEPARTMENT: The Michigan department of licensing and regulatory affairs.
+(Amended Ordinance 1637 4/5/15) - (21) DEPARTMENT STORE: a department store is defined as one (1) retail store providing shopping goods, general merchandise, apparel and home furnishings in full depth and variety or one (1) retail store containing a minimum floor area of forty-five thousand (45,000) usable square feet (4,185 square meters).
+(Amended Ordinance 1331 2/10/92) - (22) DETENTION BASIN: any constructed basin that temporarily stores water before discharging into an approved location.
 (Amended Ordinance 1678 7/6/17)